2025-06-06

 2025-04-30

-On May 28th, we will inaugurate a Rural Transformation Center in the Benguela province, Angola – a space designed to be a driver of local development and social inclusion, with a special focus on women, youth, and small entrepreneurs.This innovative center includes:- A training room equipped with technological resources, aimed at promoting access to knowledge and technical and professional training.- A food processing kitchen, where the community will be trained on nutritional diversification and encouraged to develop food entrepreneurship through the production of commercially viable food products.- A small children's library to foster a love for reading and knowledge from an early age.More than just an infrastructure, this center is an agent of change, designed to strengthen local capacities, promote economic autonomy, and generate a direct impact on the Sustainable Development Goals (SDGs).
+On May 28th, we will inaugurate a Rural Transformation Center in the Benguela province, Angola – a space designed to be a driver of local development and social inclusion, with a special focus on women, youth, and small entrepreneurs.This innovative center includes:- A training room equipped with technological resources, aimed at promoting access to knowledge and technical and professional training.- A food processing kitchen, where the community will be trained on nutritional diversification and encouraged to develop food entrepreneurship through the production of commercially viable food products.- A small children's library to foster a love for reading and knowledge from an early age.We had the honor of welcoming Denise Antonio, UNDP Resident Representative in Angola, whose presence reinforced the importance of partnerships in achieving real impact on the Sustainable Development Goals (SDGs).This is more than infrastructure — it's a catalyst for transformation. 🌍

 2025-03-13